 Certified Family Life Educator (CFLE) Track.
 Students may also use the concentration to complete the educational requirements specified by the National Council on Family Relations (NCFR) for their Certified Family Life Educator credential.
 The CFLE track has been approved by the NCFR for this purpose.
-In addition to the required core courses in the MA FS curriculum, students on this track must complete ET501 Christian Ethics (as part of their theology requirement), FT502 Legal and Ethical Issues in Family Practice, FL506 Family Resource Management, and 6 units of supervised Family Life Education Internship.
+In addition to the required core courses in the MA FS curriculum, students on this track must complete FT502 Legal and Ethical Issues in Family Practice, FL506 Family Resource Management, and 6 units of supervised Family Life Education Internship.
 The remaining 8 units are for general electives.
-Students who complete the track will qualify to apply for NCFR Provisional Certification through an abbreviated application process; full certification requires two years of additional experience.
+Students who complete the track will qualify to apply for NCFR Provisional Certification through an abbreviated application process; full certification requires 1,600 hours of post degree experience if post degree experience is commenced within two years of the degree conferral date.